Warmer Sea Temperatures and Shifting White Shark Populations are Altering Patterns of Human-White Shark Encounters

 Estimating population size and dynamics of sharks is challenging.
 Large distances are traveled by adults during migrations.
 When pregnant, females separate from the main population to gestate and pup in warm shallow regions like the Southern California Bight, Baiae de Vizcaino and in the Gulf of Califronia in Baja California.
 A separate 2021 study suggests the white shark population for the eastern north Pacific, especially those listed in the Gulf of California, might be underestimated.
 Researchers found that the mortality rates for these white sharks might be underestimated as well, as an illicit fishery for the species was uncovered in the Gulf of California, suggesting that fishers were killing many more white sharks than has been previously understood.

 This spatial shift of range may create conflicts with commercial fisheries, the conservation of white sharks and endangered sea-otters, and may present public safety concerns.
-Warmer water temperature may impact the availability of fish and other prey that piniipeds, the primary diet of mature white sharks, may in turn reduce their populations, or cause those populations to move, potentially impacting the size and range of white sharks of the NEP.
+Warmer water temperature may impact the availability of fish and other prey that piniipeds, the primary diet of mature white sharks, may in turn reduce their populations, or cause those populations to move, potentially impacting the size and range of white sharks of the NE Pacific.

 Avoiding shark attacks